https://doyogawithjoy.com/#subscribe

 I teach from a therapeutic, anatomy-informed approach.
 It’s rooted in the Yoga Medicine® model and influenced by a decade of evidence-informed training in movement, mindfulness, meditation, and bodywork.

-Yoga Therapeutics, practiced with intention, can be a profound intervention for both body and mind—but only if we allow it.
-If you’ve been unsure about yoga because of past experiences, or if you’re not sure where to begin, I invite you to try something slower, more mindful, and more empowering.
+Yoga Therapeutics, practiced with intention, can be a profound intervention for both body and mind.
+If you’ve been unsure about yoga because of past experiences—or if you’re not sure where to begin—I invite you to try something slower, more mindful, and more empowering.

 Subscribe to Get Monthly Updates & Free Resources